You can start collecting Social Security payments once you hit the age of 62. However, is it wise to do so?

 However, what if you are already suffering from health problems and don't expect to live much past 70?
 Then it might make financial sense to start collecting your Social Security payments as early as possible.

 The problem with this?
-We cannot predict how long we'll live.
+We cannot predict how long we will live.
 We can only make predictions based on our present conditions.
 Health can change rapidly, for both the better or, the worse.

 Age 78 is considered the break-even point when it comes to Social Security benefits.
 If you live past that age, waiting until full retirement age to collect payments will pay off.
 If you do not make it that far?
 You would have been better off collecting your payments earlier.

-Again, the trick lies in predicting how long you'll live.
-According to the Social Security Administration, men who turn 65 in 2015 can expect to live for another 19.3 years, putting them at more than 84 at death.
-Women who turn 65 in 2015 can expect to live another 21.6 years.
+Again, the trick lies in predicting how long you will live.
+According to the Social Security Administration, men who turn 65 in 2018 can expect to live for another 19.3 years, putting them at more than 84 at death.
+Women who turn 65 in 2019 can expect to live another 21.6 years.
 In both cases, these average people would have lived past the break-even point of 78.

 As you can see, it is not easy deciding when to begin collecting your Social Security benefits.
 Your best bet is to meet with a certified financial planner who can look at your finances and help you make the right decision for yourself and your spouse.
-This is not a choice to rush into; you'll be living with the consequences of your decision, both good and bad, throughout the entirety of your retirement years.
+That is not a choice to rush into; you will be living with the consequences of your decision, both good and bad, throughout the entirety of your retirement years.